heliosnet/helios-core/README.md

-# Helios
+# Helios FR

-Helios is a python library implemented in C for layouting and visualizing complex networks.
+Helios FR is a python library implemented in C for layouting and visualizing complex networks.
+It implements the Fruchterman-Reingold (FR) algorithm.

 ## Layout